sec178/ppol6801_rep2/README.md

 # Replication Project #2: Text as Data
 ## Sam Cohen and Xiangming Zeng

 Here is our repository for the second replication project for Text as Data.
+In this exercise, we attempted to replicate findings from and add original insights to the research paper “Sentiment is Not Stance: Target-Aware Opinion Classification for Political Text Analysis” by Bestvater and Monroe.
+The structure and makeup of this repository can be found below:
 - **Dataverse**: Contains all files for this project found on the Harvard Dataverse website.
 This includes data, scripts, tables, and more
 - **Original Paper**: Contains a PDF of the article we will be replicating results from-- "Replication Data for: Sentiment is Not Stance: Target-Aware Opinion Classification for Political Text Analysis" by Bestvater & Monroe
 - **Slides**: Contains the slide deck from our presentation on this replication exercise.